PKatre17/Analysing-sales-data-in-Tableau/README.md

-# Analysing sales data in Tableaufor Atliq Hardware
+# Analysing sales data in Tableau for Atliq Hardware